-Inform pregnant women and women of childbearing potential that use of MYLAN-TOPIRAMATE during pregnancy can cause fetal harm, including an increased risk for cleft lip and/or cleft palate (oral clefts), which occur early in pregnancy before many women know they are pregnant.
+Inform pregnant women and women of childbearing potential that use of MYLAN-TOPIRAMATE during pregnancy can cause fetal harm, including an increased risk for neurodevelopmental disorders (e.g., autism spectrum disorders and intellectual disability), as well as congenital malformations (e.g., cleft lip and/or cleft palate (oral clefts), hypospadias and anomalies involving various body systems including limbs and heart), with the oral cleft malformations occurring early in pregnancy before many women know they are pregnant.
 There may also be risks to the fetus from chronic metabolic acidosis with use of MYLAN-TOPIRAMATE during pregnancy.
-When appropriate, prescribers should counsel pregnant women and women of childbearing potential about alternative therapeutic options.
+When appropriate, prescribers should counsel pregnant women and women of childbearing potential about alternative therapeutic options (see 7.1.1 Pregnant Women).

-Prescribers should advise women of childbearing potential who are not planning a pregnancy to use effective contraception while using MYLAN-TOPIRAMATE, keeping in mind that there is a potential for decreased contraceptive efficacy when using estrogen-containing birth control with topiramate (see 9.4 Drug-Drug Interactions, Other Drug Interactions, Oral Contraceptives).
+Prescribers should advise women of childbearing potential who are not planning a pregnancy to use highly effective contraception while using MYLAN-TOPIRAMATE, keeping in mind that there is a potential for decreased contraceptive efficacy when using estrogen-containing or progestin only birth control with topiramate (see 9.4 Drug-Drug Interactions, Other Drug Interactions, Oral Contraceptives).